krizkontrolz/Home-Assistant-nextion_handler/README.md

 </details>

-### ACTION COMMAND LIST
+### 🔻 ACTION COMMAND LIST
 You assign ACTION commands to the `HA_ACT` string in your Nextion Editor 'events'.
-You use them to configure what commands are sent to Home Assistant when events, such as button clicks, are triggered on the Nextion.
+You use them to configure the service calls that you want Home Assistant to execute when triggered by Nextion touch events, such as UI button clicks.

 🔻 `tgl E` (toggle `E`).